Oscura Vim - My New Favorite Theme Collection

 — T. Costa (@tcosta_co) March 20, 2025

-Why Another Dark Theme?
+Why Another Theme Collection?

-Letâs be honest - there are countless dark themes out there.
+Let’s be honest - there are countless themes out there.
 However, Oscura (originally crafted by the Fey team) stands out because it actually solves real problems.
-Following the original design principles, Iâve maintained two variants in the Vim port:
+Following the original design principles, I’ve maintained four variants in the Vim port:

 - Oscura Dusk: A slightly lighter variant (#131419) that works well in various lighting conditions

-What I particularly love about this theme is its high contrast and readability.
-When youâre debugging a tricky issue or reviewing pull requests, the last thing you want is eye strain from poor color choices.
+What I particularly love about this theme collection is its high contrast and readability across all variants.
+When you’re debugging a tricky issue or reviewing pull requests, the last thing you want is eye strain from poor color choices.

 Installation and Setup